Overseas Guides

 How to get to Pasar Karat

 Pasar Karat takes place across a few streets in Jalan Segget.
-Grab or a taxi would be the easiest way to get there, and it’s just a 10-minute drive from the JB Checkpoint.
+Taking a Grab or a taxi would be the easiest way to get there, and it’s just a 10-minute drive from the JB Checkpoint.
 Other landmarks around include the JB Sentral station, R&F Mall, and Johor Bahru City Square.

 Pasar Karat opening hours

-Pasar Karat JB is open from Tuesday to Monday, 6pm to 2am.
+Pasar Karat JB is open from Tuesday to Sunday, 6pm to 2am.
 All the stalls tend to only really get going around 8:30pm to 9pm, so bear that in mind when planning your visit!

 What to eat at Pasar Karat